Baptouuuu/Sy/docs/View-engine.md

   <span>too bad for you but {{ I.will }</span>
 </div>
 ```
-This restriction is due that `textContent` on the div will contains the span `textContent` and so replacing the textContent on the first one may mess up the text layout.
+This restriction is due that `textContent` on the div will contain the span `textContent` and so replacing the textContent on the first one may mess up the text layout.

 ### Sugar